 - Who are we building it for?

-You’d be forgiven for thinking that the software development lifecycle is an entirely logical and practical flow, but creativity inspires innovation and our Product Owners will often challenge ideas to ensure everyone in the team (our customers included) are providing not only the best solution, but the
+You’d be forgiven for thinking that the software development lifecycle is an entirely logical and practical flow, but creativity inspires innovation and our Product Owners will often challenge ideas to ensure everyone in the team (our customers included) are providing not only the best solution, but the correct one.

 As our agency grows, we’re being asked to develop larger and more complex applications and that means Product Owners have to pick up domain knowledge quickly and efficiently.
 Our first phase in the life-cycle is “Discovery”, which essentially means we’re trying to understand the answers to those three core questions.
 It’s perhaps the most difficult phase and tricky to pitch right, so the Product team have been experimenting with different techniques to engage with customers and elicit the right level of information needed for everyone.